ramteid/EbayKleinanzeigenCrawler/README.md

 * Specify a subscription by simply copying the URL from your browser
 * Uses Telegram as interface for notifications and control
 * Supports multiple Subscribers and Subscriptions
-* You can easily add different interfaces (E-Mail, SMS, ...)
+* You can easily add different interfaces (Console, E-Mail, SMS, ...)
 * Persists data in JSON files

 # Before use: